hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	=10-5+sum(B10:C99)

+NOTE: If one wants numeric content or =expression to be interpreted as text content, then one requires to place such numeric or =expression content within the configured quotes.

 ### Interpretation of cell contents

-If no data (inc empty string) then return 0 (where numeric value expected, else return "" i.e empty string).
+If no data (which also includes empty string) then return 0 (where numeric value expected, else return "" i.e empty string).

 If starts with =,  then do the internal =expression evaluation of same.